 In a joint submission by the Royal (Dick) School of Veterinary Studies and Scotland’s Rural College (SRUC), their research was ranked as the most powerful in the UK for agricultural and veterinary research.
 Three quarters of the research and related activity submitted was judged to be in the highest categories - 4* or 3* - which are classified as “world leading” or “internationally excellent”.

-The QS World University Rankings 2016/17 confirmed the University of Edinburgh’s position as a leading global institution, placing the University 19th in the world and fifth in the UK, the highest position of any Scottish university.
+The QS World University Rankings 2020 placed the University of Edinburgh 20th in the world and fifth in the UK, the highest position of any Scottish university.

 The annual QS World University Rankings is a comprehensive guide to the world’s top universities and uses a range of evaluation methods include a research reputation survey, a poll of graduate employers and analysis of the levels of internationalisation within each university.

-In The Times Higher Education World University Rankings 2016-2017, a list of the 980 top universities in the world, The University of Edinburgh was ranked 27th.
-This is the only global university performance table to judge world class universities across all of their core missions – teaching, research, knowledge transfer and international outlook.
+The University of Edinburgh was ranked 29th in The Times Higher Education World University Rankings 2019.
+This included more than 1,250 universities, making it the biggest international league table to date and is the only global university performance table to judge world class universities across all of their core missions – teaching, research, knowledge transfer and international outlook.

-Edinburgh was the only Scottish university to make the The Times Higher Education World Reputation Rankings 2016 and was placed 38th in this measure of reputation in research and teaching.
+Edinburgh is the only Scottish university to make the The Times Higher Education World Reputation Rankings 2018 and was placed 35th in this measure of reputation in research and teaching.

 Our rankings reflect Edinburgh’s position as an international University with a truly global outlook.
 We look forward to continued strong collaboration with researchers and institutions around the world and producing world-leading research which has the potential to change people’s lives for the better.

-Professor Sir Timothy O’Shea, Principal of the University of Edinburgh
+Professor Sir Timothy O’Shea, former Principal of the University of Edinburgh (2002 - 2018)

 The University of Edinburgh